-DU Archaeological Society aims to provide the student body with up to date information on Archaeology in Ireland and further afield, including excavations, events and career opportunities.
+The Archaeological Society's goal is to provide our members with up to date information on archaeology, both in Ireland and further afield.

 The Biochemical Society aims to stimulate interest in the fields of Biochemistry and Immunology amongst its members which include postgraduates, undergraduates, postdocs and PI's.
 The society host weekly talks throughout the academic year by invited high-profile speaker

-Established in 1874, 'Biosoc' is one of Trinity?s oldest societies and caters for everyone with an interest in healthcare and medicine.
-Throughout the year we run events like our book sale, Christmas trip, Med Ball, medical intervarsities, along with numerous seminars a
+Established in 1874, 'Biosoc' is one of Trinity’s oldest societies and caters for anyone with an interest in healthcare and medicine.

 The Botanical Society was set up to promote botanical awareness among society members and the greater college environ through talks, field trips, and other events.